-32. Can you provide a breakdown of the allocation of reception places for Cathedral Primary School (CPS) under the proposed arrangements from 2026/27?
+29. Can you provide a breakdown of the allocation of reception places for Cathedral Primary School (CPS) under the proposed arrangements from 2026/27?

 It is not possible to predict how places will be allocated in the future.
-However, we can provide data on how places at CPS were allocated for the past 5 years and will update the next version of the FAQs with that information.
+However, please see below information on the number of places offered in the 1st round of admissions for CPS and how these places were allocated for the past 5 years: